Divided We Fall: Defending Against Adversarial Attacks via Soft-Gated Fractional Mixture-of-Experts with Randomized Adversarial Training: Experiments

-\paragraph{Results} Table \ref{tab:accuracy-robustness-all} illustrates the accuracy and robustness of our proposed model in comparison with other models.
-Figures \ref{fig:fgsm-plot} and \ref{fig:pgd-plot} present a visual summary of the results reported in Table \ref{tab:accuracy-robustness-all} and provide clearer comparison between our proposed model and other competitors in terms of robust accuracy under different settings for FGSM and PGD attacks.
-The attained results by our model are averaged over multiple runs, ensuring a fair comparison.
-Figures \ref{fig:pgd-statistics} and \ref{fig:fgsm-statistics} show the statistics over these runs.
 The results over these runs vary slightly due to the randomness during training sessions.
 This randomness occurs due to four reasons: i) training data shuffling, ii) random weight initialization of the models before training, iii) random FGSM perturbation size of adversarial sample generation for each batch in every epoch, and iv) random PGD iteration of adversarial sample generation for each batch in every epoch.

-Moreover, Figures \ref{fig:pgd-statistics} and \ref{fig:fgsm-statistics} show that our proposed approach suffers from accuracy degradation, when faces stronger attacks, which is very common among all other competitors.
-We can see that our proposed model outperforms all other competitors in terms of robustness under all attacks.
-Additionally, DWF consistently outperforms existing defenses such as ADVMoE and SoE in terms of clean accuracy.
-Notably, it maintains a clean accuracy above $90\%$ ($91.08 \pm 0.39$), highlighting its effectiveness not only against adversarial attacks but also in non-adversarial environments.
-Another insight illustrates that as we increase perturbation size or iterations in FGSM and PGD, the robustness of all other models drops, which shows the lack of adaptability of the models against attacks with more extreme specifications.
+Moreover, our proposed approach suffers from {robust accuracy degradation}, when faces stronger attacks, which is very common among all other competitors.
+We can see that our proposed model outperforms all other competitors in terms of robustness under all attacks. {Additionally, DWF consistently outperforms existing defenses such as ADVMoE, SoE, and adversarially trained networks in terms of clean accuracy.
+Notably, it maintains a clean accuracy above 90\% across both datasets, highlighting its effectiveness not only against adversarial attacks but also in non-adversarial environments.
+Compared to plain (undefended) networks, DWF exhibits at most a modest reduction in clean accuracy, which is expected since DWF incorporates adversarial training and jointly optimizes robustness-oriented objectives through the gating mechanism and expert updates.
+This optimization slightly shifts capacity toward worst-case robustness, whereas plain models are optimized purely for benign performance.
+Importantly, the clean accuracy drop in DWF is noticeably smaller than in standard adversarially trained baselines, indicating that the mixture-of-experts design helps preserve discriminative capacity on benign inputs while still providing substantial robustness gains.}

+{Moreover, the results demonstrate that our method could preserve its performance under adaptive white-box scenario, suggesting that the resilience does not stem from gradient masking/obfuscation.} Another insight illustrates that as we increase perturbation size or iterations in FGSM and PGD, the robustness of all other models drops, which shows the lack of adaptability of the models against attacks with more extreme specifications. {As a result, it is useful to consider how the gating mechanism may behave under stronger perturbations.
+In a soft-gated mixture-of-experts architecture, routing can distribute weights across multiple experts when predictions become uncertain, which may help avoid complete reliance on any single expert and lead to gradual performance degradation as attack strength increases.
+We focus on overall robustness trends in this work.}